PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ![](img/ch5-leader-based-replication-synchronous.jpg)

 The advantage of synchronous replication is that the follower is guaranteed to have an up-to-date copy of the data that is consistent with the leader.
 If the leader suddenly fails, we can be sure that the data is still available on the follower.
-The disadvantage is that if the synchronous follower doesn’t respond,  The leader must block all writes and wait until the synchronous replica is available again.
+The disadvantage is that if the synchronous follower doesn't respond,  The leader must block all writes and wait until the synchronous replica is available again.

 In practice, if you enable synchronous replication on a database, it usually means that one of the followers is synchronous, and the others are asynchronous.
 If the synchronous follower becomes unavailable or slow, one of the asynchronous followers is made synchronous.
 This guarantees that you have an up-to-date copy of the data on at least two nodes.
 This configuration is sometimes also called *semi-synchronous*.